mrcrow/MRTimer/README.md

 MRTimer is used to measure the time interval between lines of codes.

-You can simply get the time interval withinin the function like:
+You can simply get the time interval within the function like:

     [MRTimer setFlag];